wangjh789/Roulette/README.md

 Explanation:

-  This app will have 6 distractor.
+  This app will have 6 max distractors.
 When you push the button, roulette will spin and choose 1 distractor.

   Background screen will be white-color.
 Button will be red-circle.